Guide for Canadians Buying Property in Mexico

 Step 6 - Conduct due diligence

-Conduct a due diligence process to ensure that the property has a clear title, all property taxes are paid, and there are no outstanding debts or liens.
+Conduct a due diligence process to ensure the property has a clear title, all property taxes are paid, and there are no outstanding debts or liens.

 Step 7 - Use an escrow account